TheNooodle/MinishootRandomizer/README.md

     * When enabled, any locations or transitions with a obligatory fight will require a certain amount of progressive cannon level.
     * The main goal of this setting is to make sure that an appropriate number of progressive cannon items are available before necessary difficult fights.
         * e.g no dungeon 3 boss with a level 2 cannon
+* Boostless Springboards
+    * When this setting is off, the logic will require you to use the boost to jump from springboards.
+    * When this setting is on, the dash will be enough to jump from springboards logically, which make the dash even more useful.
+* Boostless Spirit Races
+    * When this setting is off, races against spirits will logically require the boost.
+    * When this setting is on, the logic will assume that you can complete those races with the dash instead.
+    * Note that you will still need the boost to complete the the spirits races of the Beach, Scarab Temple and Sunken City.
+    * Also note that this setting may require you to farm some XP to level up your speed.
+* Boostless Torch Races
+    * When this setting is off, timed torch races will logically require the boost.
+    * When this setting is on, the logic will assume that you can complete those races without it.
+    * Note that this setting may require you to farm some XP to level up your speed.
 * Completion Goal
     * Determines the goal of the seed.
     * "Dungeon 5" means you have to beat the normal ending.
 You will need all 4 skills, all 4 dungeon rewards, and the Dark Key (the item you get in the vanilla game when beating both dark spirits in the Junkyard)